Galvanized buckets for peanuts, chilled wine, iced beer, lobster,

 An August 2014 article published in the Food and Chemical Toxicology

-Journal investigated concentrations of four metals Zn, Pb, Cu and
+Journal investigated concentrations of four metals Zinc, Lead, Copper

-Cr in vegetables.
-The study’s rationale questioned the likelihood
+and Chromium in vegetables.
+The study’s rationale questioned

-of heavy metal contamination from fruit and vegetables grown in contaminated
+the likelihood of heavy metal contamination from fruit and vegetables

-- Findings showed that Zn and Pb are more likely to accumulate
+- Findings showed that Zinc and Lead are more likely to accumulate

 in fruits and vegetables, their mean concentrations were two to

-two and half times [2–2.5] those of Cu and Cr.
-Results show
+two and half times [2–2.5] those of Copper and Chromium.

-also that within the selected fruits and vegetables, the highest
+Results show also that within the selected fruits and vegetables,

-concentrations of Pb and Cr were obtained from root vegetables
+the highest concentrations of Lead and Chromium were obtained

-(onions, carrots and potatoes respectively) and tomatoes, while
+from root vegetables (onions, carrots and potatoes respectively)

-Zn is more likely to accumulate in spinach and artichokes and
+and tomatoes, while Zinc is more likely to accumulate in spinach

-compared with levels in some other parts of the world.
-It seems
+were compared with levels in some other parts of the world.
+It

-that the levels are generally comparable for copper and zinc.
+seems that the levels are generally comparable for copper and

 Average consumption levels were determined and compared to Provisional

-Tolerable Daily Intake PTDI levels established by FAO/WHO in 2001.
+Tolerable Daily Intake (PTDI) levels established by FAO/WHO in

 - The consumption of fruits and vegetables with the levels of